angular-schule/website-articles/blog/2019-07-resolvers/README.md

 }
 ```

-Of course, this HTTP request takes time!
+Of course, this HTTP request takes some time!
-We don't want to perform the request on every route change, but only once instead, when the application starts.
+We don't want to perform the request on every route change, but only once, when the application starts.
 To do so, we can use a caching mechanism by RxJS: the `shareReplay()` operator.
 It subscribes to the source (the HTTP request) only once and multicasts the response to all subscribers.
-It also buffers all responses and replays them to future subscribers.
+It also buffers the response and replays is to future subscribers.

 That means, whenever we subscribe to the resulting Observable, we either perform a HTTP request and get a fresh config object from the server – or we get the cached one.